marcomilon/docker/README.md

 ## What do i need to do first

 First you need to download the images.
-Launch the script *lamp-init.sh* in the libraries directory.
+Launch the script *init script* in the scripts directory.

 For example